OGRONIT/artificial-consciousness/README.md

 ## How to Operate & Train This Engine

-You are not a user of this system ╬ô├ç├╢ **you are its trainer and operator**.
+You are not a user of this system **you are its trainer and operator**.
 Performance emerges from how you interact with it.

 ### Phase 1: Initial Setup & Connection (First 30 Minutes)